-In the conduct of interscholastic athletic programs, the rules, regulations and limitations outlined by the OHSAA and state law must be followed.
-It is the responsibility of the district's voting delegate to OHSAA to advise the management team of all pending changes in OHSAA's regulations.
+In the conduct of interscholastic athletic programs, the rules, regulations and limitations outlined by the state law must be followed.
+Programs regulated by OHSAA must also comply with all eligibility requirements established by the association.
+It is the responsibility of the District's voting delegate to OHSAA to advise the management team of all pending changes in OHSAA's regulations.

-Eligibility requirements for participating in athletic programs must conform to regulations of the OHSAA.
-They include the requirements that a student have the written permission of his/her parent(s) and shall have been determined as physically fit for the chosen sport by a licensed physician.
+A student must have the written permission of his/her parent(s) and shall have been determined as physically fit for the chosen sport by a licensed physician.

 All students participating in interscholastic athletics must be covered by insurance.
-This insurance may be available for purchase through the district.
-If parents choose not to purchase insurance provided by the district, the parent(s) must sign a waiver ensuring that private coverage is provided.
+This insurance may be available for purchase through the District.
+If parents choose not to purchase insurance provided by the District, the parent(s) must sign a waiver ensuring that private coverage is provided.